ShishirShekhar/ShishirMinecraftMod/README.md

 Special thanks to:

-- The **Minecraft Forge** team for their tools and libraries.
+- The **Minecraft Forge** team for providing modding tools and support.
-- The open-source Minecraft community for their support and tutorials.
+- The Minecraft modding community for tutorials and inspiration.

 ---

 ## Contact

-For any inquiries, you can reach me at [sspdav02@gamil.com].
+For any inquiries, please open an issue in this repository or email me at [sspdav02@gmail.com].

+---

+*Note: This mod is under active development, and new features will be added in future updates.
+Stay tuned!*

+This `README.md` is designed to provide a comprehensive overview of your project while remaining clear and professional.